 - Delivering actionable results through a combination of data science solutions, product thinking, statistical knowledge, and a deep understanding of data.

-- Leading from the front in terms of developing a new hypothesis and connecting observed customer behaviour potential product solutions
+- Leading from the front in terms of developing a new hypothesis and connecting observed customer behaviour to potential product solutions

 - Mastering a fluid, open-ended mandate and possess a 0 to 1 mentality when it comes to crafting solutions